 Fernando moved to graphic design after gaining a degree in philosophy and theology in the 80s.
 He’s been clicking away at the mouse for more than 25 years, first in his native Spain and in London since 2002.
 He has worked on some of the most iconic LGBT publications in the UK (Pink Paper, Gay Times).
 Fernando has been in charge of making DIVA look good since 2013.
 If you’re looking for him and can’t find him, go to the “learning something new” section… it’s his favourite corner.

 Kat has been a writer and editor for more than a decade and joined DIVA as sub-editor in 2019.
 When she’s not reading the magazine (very closely) you’ll find her planning queer improv events with her organisation, Zeal, attempting to cook tasty vegan treats or satiating her movie obsession in a darkened room.
 Originally from Birmingham, she currently lives in north London with her partner and two cats.
 Tweet her @KatHalstead.

-Prior to working at TWIN Media, Raj previously worked as the Deputy Advertising Manager of Gay Times and DIVA under previous owners Milivres Prowler Group.
-Before entering the colourful world of LGBT media, Raj spent time working at Johnson’s press where he was responsible for generating and sustaining advertising and sponsorship revenue across a number of publications and was credited for setting up successful wedding events and supplements for the Hertfordshire area.
+Prior to working at DIVA Media Group, Raj previously worked as the Deputy Advertising Manager of Gay Times and DIVA under previous owners Milivres Prowler Group.
+Before entering the colourful world of LGBTQI media, Raj spent time working at Johnson’s press where he was responsible for generating and sustaining advertising and sponsorship revenue across a number of publications and was credited for setting up successful wedding events and supplements for the Hertfordshire area.

 He currently resides in Berkhamsted and likes to spend his weekends hunting down vintage Westwood, spending time with his better half and taking his beloved Golden Retriever Charlie for long country walks